Owen Oyston: Blackpool F.C.

 In 1987 Oyston bought a large stake in then-struggling Blackpool F.C., becoming the club's owner on 31 May 1988, when he purchased new shares.
 His ambitions of a new stadium for the club made headlines throughout much of the 1990s.
-They were eventually realised when he invested in a stadium with new stands, restaurants and a 70-bedroom hotel in the club's original location at Bloomfield Road.
+He attempted to move the home ground to a £100 million development at Whyndyke Farm on Preston New Road, supported by Fylde Borough councillor Paul Hayhurst.
+After this move failed to work out his ambitions were eventually realised when he invested in a stadium with new stands, restaurants and a 70-bedroom hotel in the club's original location at Bloomfield Road.

 In October 1996, Oyston said that he was offered control of Manchester United, but that he refused to desert Blackpool.
 He commented: "I had the opportunity to buy a controlling interest in Manchester United, but I was not prepared to relinquish my family's interest in Blackpool Football Club.
 After discussing the matter in detail with the Football League, it was apparent that it would not consider any formula which would allow me to have an interest in both clubs."

 Oyston made his first public appearance at Bloomfield Road since his release from prison, in February 2002 at the opening of two new stands at the stadium.
 He was instrumental in the club bringing in Latvian businessman Valeri Belokon to invest in the club in 2006.

 On 6 November 2017, Oyston and his son Karl were found in a high court judgment to have operated an "illegitimate stripping" of Blackpool F.C., paying £26.77 million out of the club to companies they owned.
 The court found that Oyston and his son had abused their majority shareholding position at the club in a manner that was detrimental both to the business and Belokon.
-They were subsequently ordered to pay £31 million to buy out Belokon's share of the business, of which £25m+ along with costs were still owed.
+They were subsequently ordered to pay £31 million to buy out Belokon's share of the business, of which more than £25 million along with costs were still owed.
 Club supporters were hopeful that the amount set by the High Court was so high that the Oyston family would be forced instead to sell its interest.
 A few days following the court decision, on 10 November, the Oystons decided to put the club up for sale.

 Supporters' started a subsequently bitterly fought "Oyston Out" campaign, which saw the Oyston family refusing to honour players' contracts and the public display of disrespect from the fans.
 Following further legal action by Belokon to obtain payment from Oyston, on 13 February 2019 High Court appointed receiver Paul Cooper, of David Rubin & Partners, removed Oyston from the board of Blackpool Football Club, along with his daughter Natalie Christopher.
 A return to Bloomfield Road for boycotting fans occurred on 9 March 2019, when the club hosted Southend United; thousands of home fans attended the game, for the first time in over four years.